warengroup/eximiabots-statux/README.md

 # StatuX by EximiaBots
-StatuX Bot is announcer bot to indicate service status.
+StatuX is announcer bot to indicate service status.